 04 of 10

-When we speak of "ground covers," we're talking not about a botanical classification, but rather about how a plant is used.
+When we speak of "ground covers," we're talking not about a botanical classification, but rather about how the plants are used.
 The term is subjective (since any plant will cover some portion of the ground) but is generally applied to plants that trail along the surface.

 In some cases, their stems will put down new roots where they come into contact with the soil, allowing them to spread readily.
-Such spreaders are easy-to-grow plants in one sense, but if they're too rambunctious they... can be invasive plants, causing you extra work (to contain them).
-Like Goldilocks, what we really want in a ground cover is something in that sweet spot in the middle -- not too timid to spread its wings a bit, but not so voracious that it takes over everything.
+Such spreaders are easy-to-grow plants in one sense, but if they spread too much they can be invasive plants, causing you extra work (to contain them).
+Like Goldilocks, what we really want in a ground cover is something in that sweet spot in the middle, not too timid to spread its wings a bit, but not so robust that it takes over everything.

-For me, Angelina sedum (picture) is in that sweet spot.
-I value it as a foliage plant (it sports a chartreuse color), although it does bear yellow flowers.Continue to 5 of 10 below.
+Angelina stonecrop (Sedum rupestre Angelina) is in that sweet spot.
+Gardeners value it as a foliage plant (it sports a chartreuse color), although it does bear yellow flowers.Continue to 5 of 10 below.

 05 of 10

-So far, I've dealt with short plants, and, in the next entry, I'll present a tall one (a tree).
+So far, we've dealt with short plants, and, in the next entry, we'll see a tall one (a tree).
 The shrub class furnishes options for those size needs that fall in between the extremes.

-I favor a shrub such as hydrangea here.
-Why?
-Well, like Lenten rose (see above), it's the long-lasting sepals that put on the real show, not the true flowers, which are more ephemeral.
-So I get a display that lasts throughout the summertime without having to worry about deadheading.
-Since these bushes... bloom on new wood, pruning is also simplified: I hack mine down to the ground in late winter or early spring.
+A shrub such as Hydrangea belongs on this list because, like Lenten rose, it's the long-lasting sepals that put on the real show, not the true flowers, which are short-lived.
+So you get a display that lasts throughout the summer without having to worry about deadheading.
+Since these bushes bloom on new wood, pruning is also simplified: Hack them down to the ground in late winter or early spring.

-The sepals of Invincibelle Spirit hydrangea (image) are colorful when they first come out but later fade.
-Incrediball hydrangea offers bigger flower heads, and because they're white in color, the effect of the eventual fading is less jarring.
+The sepals of Hydrangea arborescens Invincibelle Spirit are colorful (reddish-pink) when they first come out but later fade.
+Incrediball hydrangeas (Hydrangea arborescens Incrediball) offers bigger flower heads, and because they're white in color, the effect of the eventual fading is less jarring.

-Another low-care shrub that you true flower lovers may prefer is the Candy Oh! rose, which is fuss-free and blooms prolifically.
+Another low-care shrub that you true flower lovers may prefer is Rosa Candy Oh!, which is fuss-free and blooms like crazy.

 06 of 10

-Sunburst honeylocust is an easy-to-grow tree in the sense that it is tough (holds up to street pollution) and not as messy as many trees.
-The foliage is a pleasing yellow (photo) in spring and fall.
+Sunburst honeylocust (Gleditsia triacanthos var. inermis Suncole) is an easy-to-grow tree in the sense that it is tough (holds up to street pollution) and not as messy as many trees.
+The foliage is a pleasing yellow in spring and fall.

-If you live where the weather is warmer, another choice would be crepe myrtle.
-It grows as a tree in the Southeast (U.S.), whereas in my yard here in New England, cold temperatures limit its growth (I treat it as more of a shrub or large perennial, consequently).
+If you live where the weather is warmer, another choice would be Natchez crepe myrtle (Lagerstroemia x Natchez).
+It grows as a tree in the Southeast (U.S.), whereas, in a yard in New England, cold temperatures will limit its growth (it grows more as a shrub or large perennial, consequently).

 07 of 10

-Like Angelina sedum (see above), yucca is a hardy succulent.
-There are a wide range of easy-to-grow plants in this subclass of perennials.
-Some, such as Autumn Joy sedum, produce attractive flowers.
-Others, such as hens and chicks, flower only periodically and are valued primarily for their leaves.
-For more examples, view my gallery of pictures of cacti and succulents.
+Like Angelina sedum, Adam's needle (Yucca filamentosa) is a hardy succulent.
+There is a wide range of easy-to-grow plants in this subclass of perennials.
+Some, such as Sedum Autumn Joy, produce attractive flowers.
+Others, such as hens and chicks (Sempervivum tectorum), flower only periodically and are valued primarily for their leaves.

 08 of 10

 Never underestimate the value of native choices when seeking low-care plants.
 Because they've adapted to the conditions in your neck of the woods over eons, wildflowers native to your region are quite capable of standing on their own two feet without much care from you.
-The wildflower pictured at left happens to be one native to my own region, New England (U.S.): columbine (Aquilegia canadensis).Continue to 9 of 10 below.
+An example native to New England (U.S.) is red columbine (Aquilegia canadensis).Continue to 9 of 10 below.

 09 of 10

-Like some of the examples above (and the final entry, below), lamb's ear is regarded mainly as a foliage plant.
+Like some of the other examples given here, lamb's ear (Stachys byzantina) is regarded mainly as a foliage plant.
 Not only are its leaves a pretty, silvery color, but they are also pleasing to the touch (velvety soft).
 The low-care features of this perennial include the fact that it is a drought-tolerant plant.

 10 of 10

-Some of the ornamental grasses don't require much care at all, especially the ones that are well-behaved and deer-resistant, such as blue fescue (photo).
-Hakone grass is better in partially shaded conditions.
+Some of the ornamental grasses don't require much care at all, especially the ones that are well-behaved and deer-resistant, such as blue fescue (Festuca glauca).
+Golden Hakone grass (Hakonechloa macra Aureola) is better in partially shaded conditions.
 Other plants are similar in appearance to ornamental grasses and so are sometimes treated the same, including:

-The examples of easy-to-grow plants for outdoors referenced above qualify for my list because they require relatively little care.
-For... instance, they may exhibit tolerance toward drought and pests, be easy to prune, need no deadheading, etc. However, newbies should not assume that you can simply throw them into the ground and they will thrive.
+These examples of easy-to-grow plants for outdoors qualify for the list because they require relatively little care.
+For instance, they may exhibit tolerance toward drought and pests, be easy to prune, need no deadheading, etc. However, newbies should not assume that gardeners can simply throw them into the ground and they will thrive.